 Towards a bright future for parks

-In exploring new ways to manage and fund public parks, we’ve sought to protect - and enhance - the fundamental benefits parks provide to millions of people, but we’ve also been ruthless in questioning the status quo.
+In exploring new ways to manage and fund public parks, we’re seeking to protect - and enhance - the fundamental benefits parks provide to millions of people, but we’re also being rigorous in questioning the status quo.

 We aim to re-position parks not only as popular places that are well loved, but as essential infrastructure for the health, resilience and economic success of places, that require investment to deliver significant benefits for all.